User Experience: What Is It and How to Do It Right

 If the user absorbs the contents and sees themselves aligned with your differentials, they will decide to buy the product.

-This result is multiplied by many other potential clients, because each one, in their own way, passes through than satisfactory experience.
+This result is multiplied by many other potential clients.
+Each one, in their own way, passes through less than satisfactory experiences.

 We can still notice two other interesting results with the use of UX.